m4th3w561/dark-theme-enforcer/README.md

 # Dark Theme Enforcer

-A Chrome Manifest V3 browser extension that transforms light-themed web pages into dark mode with a single click.
+A browser extension that transforms light-themed web pages into dark mode with a single click.
 The extension intelligently analyzes page colors and applies dark-appropriate transformations while maintaining readability and visual hierarchy.

 ## Features